-Microservice is now the architecture of choice for many developers when crafting cloud-native applications.
+Microservices are now the architecture of choice for many developers when crafting cloud-native applications.
 A microservices application is a collection of loosely coupled services that communicate with each other, enhancing collaboration, maintainability, scalability, and deployment.
 There are several options for enabling this communication between microservices.
-REST is the most popular among developers, sometimes used synonymously with APIs.
+When it comes to Python, gRPC and REST are two extremely popular directions to go.
+REST is the most popular among developers, and it is sometimes used synonymously with the term “API”.
 However, gRPC can be a better alternative to REST.
-In this tutorial, you’re going to learn the basics of gRPC and how to get started with it using Python.
+Like REST, gRPC facilitates communication between services across data centers, providing load balancing and authentication features that are critical in microservice development.
+In this tutorial, you will learn the basics of gRPC and how to start using Python.

 What Is gRPC?

 gRPC is a high-performance remote procedure call framework built on top of HTTP/2.
+In gRPC communications, gRPC clients play a crucial role by making requests to gRPC servers, allowing for a clear distinction between client and server responsibilities.
 A client application can directly call a method on a server application on a different machine as if it were a local object, ensuring a smooth client-server integration. gRPC abstracts the process of directly calling a certain endpoint on the server, as you would typically do with REST.

 It uses protocol buffers as its interface definition language (IDL) and for data serialization as it handles client-server communications.
 Proto buffers will be discussed in more detail below, but you can also check the documentation for more information.